-High rise domestic buildings - fire-fighters may not be able to apply a water jet from a fire-fighting hose directly onto a fire that has spread onto or within an external wall high above the ground.
-This is because the external wall is either inaccessible or is out with the reach capability of fire-fighting equipment such as hydraulic platforms or turntable ladders.
-The construction of external walls in high rise domestic buildings should not contribute to the development of fire or contribute to vertical fire spread up the façade of the building.
+Fire-fighters may not be able to apply a water jet from a fire-fighting hose directly onto a fire that has spread onto or within an external wall high above the ground.
+This is because the external wall is either inaccessible or is out with the reach capability of fire-fighting equipment.
+Therefore, the construction of external walls in taller buildings should not contribute to the development of fire or contribute to vertical fire spread up the facade of the building.
+The 11m storey height in clause 2.7.1 and clause 2.7.2 is based on the reach capability of a fire and rescue service ground mounted water jet where there is sufficient pressure and flow in the water main.
+Designers are encouraged to seek early advice from the fire and rescue service if they wish to vary from the guidance where, for example, the facade is accessible to high reach appliances.
+Also, see annex 2.B for exceptions.